datoga/datoga.github.io/source/_posts/real-time-web-scraping.md

 You can find tons of information on the Internet about [web scraping](https://en.wikipedia.org/wiki/Web_scraping).
 Web scraping is a quite old technique used to extract information from websites.

 But, are not APIs intended to do this?
 Well, yes, of course, but sadly APIs are not everywhere.
-Indeed, the most typical situation will be a website with interesting information, which is meant to be human-readable, and it lacks in API to access the information directly from source code.
+Indeed, the most typical situation will be a website with interesting information, which is meant to be human-readable, and it lacks an API to access the information directly from source code.

 <!-- more -->